robert-swanson/Taylor-Portfolio/README.md

 # Undergraduate Portfolio for Robert Swanson
 Email: *robert_swanson@taylor.edu*

-This repository is the public version of a private repo containing all of my classwork.
-Many classes are redacted so that their solutions are not publicly available on the internet.
-If you are interested in accessing the full repo, please send me an email.
+This repository is kept private because it contains solutions to homework problems.

 ## Courses